 Another observation: System 2 operation is more difficult in teams than individually.

 Activating System 2 individually is already painful enough.
-But in a team, you need everyone to simultaneously activate System 2, and in the same direction.
-If anyone secretly switches back to System 1—“I think this is good enough” or “close enough”—the entire team’s thinking quality gets dragged down.
+But in a team, you need everyone to simultaneously activate System 2 and point in the same direction.
+If any one person secretly switches back to System 1—“I think this is good enough” or “close enough”—the entire team’s thinking quality gets dragged down.

-In “The End of the Lone Wolf: Seeing the Real Battlefield of Group Education Through Ironman Triathlon,” I discussed how the core of team collaboration is “having others in your heart.”
-The same applies to business planning—you’re not just thinking about your assigned piece, you must understand the entire system’s logic and ensure your part connects with others’ parts.
+In “The End of Going Solo: Seeing the Real Battlefield of Group Development Through Triathlon,” I discussed how the core of teamwork is “keeping others in your heart.”
+The same applies to business planning—you’re not just thinking about your piece, you must understand the entire system’s logic and ensure your part connects with others’ parts.

 This requires everyone to activate System 2.
-And not just during meetings—after leaving meetings, every small decision you make must align with the overall logic.
+And not just during meetings—after leaving the meeting, every small decision you make must align with the overall logic.

 Systematizing the Fragmented